 A glimpse at the original backstory as seen in the novelization of Return of the Jedi (as well as strongly implied by Leia's lines in said film) shows us that her mother, who is now known to be Padmé, was originally meant to survive Anakin's turn to the Dark Side.

 The Return of the Jedi novelization also said Anakin fell into a pool of lava.
-In the movie, he technically doesn't touch the lava, but he still gets burned anyway.
+In the movie, he doesn't actually touch the lava, but the fumes are hot enough to set his clothes on fire.
+This may have been changed to make Anakin's survival a bit more plausible.

 Star Wars: Clone Wars ended up showing the actual kidnapping of Palpatine, which was present in the early drafts of this movie but then passed over to be depicted in that series.
 The opening battle was originally over 45 minutes in length even after they cut out that part, including one scene having Grievous execute Shaak-Ti in front of Anakin and Obi-Wan.